 Remember what I said about treating Stories like a separate social media channel?
 That means your content there should look a little different than it does on your Instagram feed.
 Just because Instagram gives us the option to share a feed post to our Stories, doesn’t mean that your brand should do this all the time.
 This is the kind of Story I skip over very quickly whenever I’m browsing my own Instagram.
 I’m checking out your Stories because I want to see something different than your feed: something behind the scenes in the winery, a video of your interior, or a pan-over of your tasting room.

 Your winery or other business should be using Stories to create a narrative, however short that may be.
-One slide that shares one of your own posts about an upcoming winery dinner with no additional context added is not exciting, and probably isn’t doing much to entice your followers to buy a ticket.
+One slide that shares one of your static feed posts about an upcoming event with no additional context added is not exciting, and probably isn’t doing much to entice your followers to buy a ticket.
 Instead, think ahead about how you can promote that winery event over 3-5 slides in your Story, using different (VERTICAL) videos and images to illustrate how fun the event will be.
-How will you hook people in the first slide?
+How will you hook people in with the first slide?
 How will you interest them enough to keep tapping?
 How can they purchase a ticket once they’ve reached the end of your Story?

 Which brings me to my last tip for this blog…